laserpants/sagacious-cpp/README.md

 }
 ```

-In the above example, `obj` has [automatic storage duration](http://www.enseignement.polytechnique.fr/informatique/INF478/docs/Cpp/en/c/language/automatic_storage_duration.html), which means that both its scope and its lifetime are limited by the block in which it appears.
+In the above example, since `obj` has [automatic storage duration](http://www.enseignement.polytechnique.fr/informatique/INF478/docs/Cpp/en/c/language/automatic_storage_duration.html), both its scope and its lifetime are limited by the block in which it appears.

 ```cpp
 template <typename T> class managed_ptr